Blackhawks dealt another blow with Crawford's concussion

 "It looks rough, how he hit his head on the post," defenseman Connor Murphy said, "especially a guy like that who battled so hard to come back and was such a big part of our team.
 To me, he was our best player. ...
 Hopefully he's back soon."

 Collin Delia was recalled from Rockford of the American Hockey League on an emergency basis when Crawford went on IR.
-Cam Ward was set to start Tuesday night against Nashville.
+Cam Ward made 30 saves in the victory over the Predators.

+"Our thoughts are obviously with Crow, and our hopes and prayers that he comes back healthy sooner than later," Ward said.
+"I think for him, he's got a family and you're obviously very concerned."

 The 24-year-old Delia began last season in the ECHL before being promoted to Rockford and then making his NHL debut in March.
 He went 1-1 in two starts with Chicago.